 - Extends the MFP Program through September 30, 2016, and appropriates an additional $2.25 billion ($450 million for each FY 2012-2016).
-Any funds remaining at the end of each fiscal year carry over to the next fiscal year, and can be used to make grant awards to current and new grantees until FY 2016.
+Any funds remaining at the end of each fiscal year carry over to the next fiscal year, and can be used to make grant awards to current and new grantees through FY 2016.

-- Expands the definition of who's eligible for the MFP Program to include people that live in an institution for more than 90 consecutive days.
+- Expands the definition of who is eligible for the MFP Program to include people that live in an institution for more than 90 consecutive days.
 (Exception: days that a person was living in the institution for the sole purpose of receiving short-term rehabilitation services reimbursed by Medicare don't count toward this 90-day period).

-MFP Technical Help for States
+MFP Technical Assistance for States